Support Nurses Ability to Easily Communicate with Providers and Patients

 Tackling Nurse Communication Silos

-Text, badge, EMR, email, phone – too much technology reduces efficiencies.
+Text, badge, EHR, email, phone – too much technology reduces efficiencies.
 When nurses need to login to the EMR for a critical lab result, phone a patient’s family member, use their badge to communicate with other nurses and then text the on-call provider regarding their patient, too much time is spent logging in and out of various solutions.
 Efficiencies can be gained just from reducing the number of technologies nurses need to use and reference.

 The result – both improved nurse satisfaction and improved outcomes for patients.
 We want to reduce frustrations nurses encounter day to day, and streamline communication for all care team members.